holidayextras/WorkerJS/README.md

   // Functions defined here become global functions in the Worker.
   // Functions defined here should sync data between Worker <--> theRestOfMyCode.
 }, function() {
-  // This is the 'Worker', it runs in a WebWorker (in a separate context).
+  // This is the definition of a 'Worker', it runs in a WebWorker (in a separate context).
-  // Functions defined in the Bridge exist in this global scope.
+  // Functions defined in the Bridge exist in this global scope, nothing else
+  // outside of this function will be in scope.
   // Functions defined here become properties of the 'instance' object in the Gateway.
 }, function(instance) {
   // This is the 'Gateway', it allows interaction with the Worker.